Anxiety Symptom Checklist

 Label Experiences Without Judgment

-Labeling experiences without judgment involves observing and naming emotions, thoughts, and sensations in a neutral, non-critical manner.
-This mindfulness-based practice enhances emotional regulation, reduces anxiety, and fosters a more balanced and compassionate relationship with one's inner experiences.
+Labeling experiences without judgment involves observing and naming emotions, thoughts, and sensations in a neutral, non-critical manner to enhance emotional regulation and reduce anxiety.

 Anchor to Your Senses

-Anchoring to your senses involves quickly grounding yourself in the present moment by intentionally focusing on sensory experiences.
-By engaging your senses�sight, hearing, touch, smell, and taste�you interrupt anxious or distressing thoughts, rapidly stabilizing your emotional state and reducing immediate overwhelm.
+Anchoring to your senses involves quickly grounding yourself in the present moment by intentionally focusing on sensory experiences to interrupt anxious thoughts and rapidly stabilize your emotional state.

 Reduce Caffeine, Sugar, or Alcohol